 Homemade Ice Cream Recipe with Rose Petals

 Don’t be afraid to experiment with this recipe a few times, adding things here and there as strikes your fancy.
+This recipe calls for making a rose petal tea (directions are in the recipe), but you can also use a homemade rose syrup.

 - 1 cup rose petal tea*